-The studentshall have the right to cancel the enrollment agreement and receive a full refund before the first lesson and materials are received.
-The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session (first day of classes), or the seventh calendard ay after enrollment (seven days from date when Enrollment Agreement was signed), whichever is later.
+The student has the right to cancel the enrollment agreement and obtain a full refund of charges paid through the thirtieth day after the first scheduled day of class.
 Cancellation is effective on the date written notice of cancellation is sent.
-The notice of cancellation shall be in writing and submitted or hand delivered directly to the school.
+The notice of cancellation shall be in writing and submitted directly to the school, and the withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance.
 If the institution provided the first lesson or materials before an effective cancellation notice was received, the institution shall make a refund within 45 days after the student's return of the materials, when applicable.
 Enrollment may be automatically cancelled if a student is absent for three days out of the first five days of class.
+The student may cancel the enrollment agreement in one of two ways: by submitting a written request postmarked on or before the cancellation period to Campus Registrar, 11801 Pierce St # 100, Riverside, CA 92505 OR by sending an email from the student's email address on file with the school requesting cancellation on or before the applicable time period to mtoro@ach.edu